jeremyorme/bonono/doc/api/enums/AccessRights.md

 # Enumeration: AccessRights

-Enumeration of possible access rights.
+Describes types of access to be granted.

 ## Table of contents